 The Archdiocese of Denver Irrevocable Revolving Fund Trust ("Revolving Fund Trust") provides a secure means for the Archdiocese of Denver, the parishes within the Archdiocese and other related ecclesiastical organizations to support one another by depositing surplus funds with the Revolving Fund Trust, which funds can be loaned to parishes and related ecclesiastical organizations for specific needs.
-The Organization has a savings deposit account at the Revolving Fund Trust, the balance of which was \$2,046,913 at June 30, 2022 and \$2,085,716 at June 30, 2021.
+The Organization has saving deposit accounts at the Revolving Fund Trust, the balance of which was \$4,750,895 at June 30, 2023 and \$2,046,913 at June 30, 2022.
 These amounts are included in cash and cash equivalents in the consolidated statements of financial position.
-Interest income earned on the savings deposit account totaled \$11,197 and \$7,397 during the years ended June 30, 2022 and 2021, respectively.
+Interest income earned on the savings deposit account totaled \$107,680 and \$11,197 during the years ended June 30, 2023 and 2022, respectively.